luizgiacomossi/Simulation_Wingman/README.md

  	- pip install matplotlib

-	->To run the simulator, run the following script: main.py
+## To run the simulator: you only need to run the following script: -> main.py

 In main, change the following line to: